rwz/redis-gcra/README.md

 result.retry_after # => nil   - can retry without delay
 result.reset_after # => ~0.6  - in 0.6 seconds rate limiter will completely reset

-# do this 500 more times and then
+# call limit 499 more times in rapid succession and you get:

 result.limited?    # => true - request should be limited
 result.remaining   # => 0    - no requests can be made at this point